pgdogdev/docs/docs/features/plugins/index.md

 - Is the query a read or a write, sending it to a replica or the primary, respectively
 - Should the query be blocked from executing

 All of these are optional.
-If you don't return either one, the plugin doesn't influence the routing decision at all and can be used for logging queries, or some other purpose.
+If you don't return any of these, the plugin doesn't influence the routing decision at all and can be used for logging queries, or some other purpose.